-Another thing that makes it stand out from the crowd is its capacity: no less than 5.3 gallons.
+Another thing that makes it stand out from the crowd is its capacity: no less than 5.3 gallon tank.

 That might not look like a big deal, but for a toilet that you can carry with you wherever you go, it is.
 The toilet will flush with a simple push of the nozzle and can be emptied by rotating the spout.

-All in all, this could be the best portable toilet that doesn’t feel any different from the one in your bathroom.
+All in all, this could be a top-notch camping toilet that doesn’t feel any different from the one in your bathroom.

 - It does not retain smells

 - The bowl isn’t very comfortable, as noted by previous customers

 2. Review of Dometic 301097202 Portable Toilet

 The size of the Dometic unit recommends it for children.
 It’s as stylish as a toilet can get and has a decent capacity of 2.6 gallons.